dylan-lang/dylan-programming-book/source/inherit.rst

 -------------------------------

-In our airport example, we defined a ``<vehicle>`` class, and used it as a superclass for classes of aircraft. `Hierarchy of vehicle classes. <inherit.htm#73249>`_ shows the hierarchy of vehicle classes that we defined.
+In our airport example, we defined a ``<vehicle>`` class, and used it as a superclass for classes of aircraft. :ref:`hierarchy-of-vehicle-classes` shows the hierarchy of vehicle classes that we defined.

 So far, the only type of vehicle that we have defined is aircraft.
 Of course, there are many other kinds of vehicle: automobiles, ships, and